KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

     int fd = atoi(argv[1]) - 0x1234;
 {% endhighlight %}

 In this operation two things occur.
 First a variable named fd with a type of integer is defined.
-Imediately it is initialised with a subtraction operation.
+Immediately it is initialised with a subtraction operation.
 The first operand of subtraction is atoi(argv[1] or the user input) and the second operand is a number in hex.
 The first operand is the returning value to a call to atoi function.
 The atoi function takes a string (argv[1]) and extracts the integers.
 The second parameter is in hex since it has the "0x" prefix.
 To convert this to decimal for subtraction, we can use the int() conversion function from python.
 This function takes in a string and its base and returns it in base10 form.
 The hex number equates to 4660 in decimal, see below:

 {% highlight python %}